HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 Then, the developer could implement the needed custom state checks in the following way:

-  *
+  * Custom block validation should happen here.
+If the function returns false, then the block will not be accepted by the sidechain node.
     ::

       public boolean validate(SidechainStateReader stateReader, SidechainBlock block)

-    custom block validation should happen here.
-If the function returns false, then the block will not be accepted by the sidechain node.
+  * Custom checks on transactions should be performed here.
+If the function returns false, then the transaction is considered invalid and will not be included in the memory pool.

-  *
     ::

       public boolean validate(SidechainStateReader stateReader, BoxTransaction<Proposition, Box<Proposition>> transaction)
-    custom checks on transactions should be performed here.
-If the function returns false, then the transaction is considered invalid and will not be included in the memory pool.

-  *
+  * Any specific action to be performed after applying the block to the State should be defined here.
     ::

       public Try<ApplicationState> onApplyChanges(SidechainStateReader stateReader, byte[] version, List<Box<Proposition>> newBoxes, List<byte[]> boxIdsToRemove)

-    any specific action to be performed after applying the block to the State should be defined here.
+  * Any specific action after a rollback of the state (for example, in case of fork/invalid block) should be defined here.

-  *
     ::

       public Try<ApplicationState> onRollback(byte[] version)``
-    any specific action after a rollback of the state (for example, in case of fork/invalid block) should be defined here.

 Application Wallet